acidstout/iq-block-country-lite/README.md

 This plugin uses the GeoLite database from Maxmind.
 It has a 99.5% accuracy so that is pretty good for a free database.
 If you need higher accuracy you can buy a license from MaxMind directly.

 ## GDPR information
 This plugin stores data about your visitors in your local WordPress database.
-The number of days this data is stores can be configured on the settings page.
-You can also disable logging any data.
+The number of days this data is stored can be configured on the settings page.
+You can also disable data logging.

 Data which is stored of blocked visitors: